t-kataym/sqlite_rowlock/README.md

-Source code will be updated on https://github.com/sqlumdash/sqlumdash
+Source code was updated on https://github.com/sqlumdash/sqlumdash